Skip to content

 {

-"type": "https://example.com/problems/authentication-error",
+"type": "https://example.com/problems/authentication-error/user-not-found",

 "title": "Authentication Error",